 BYO Premium MC

-BYO Premium MC is a custom soft lens specially designed for myopia management.
+BYO Premium MC is a custom soft lens specially supplied for myopia management.
 This lens may have an inhibiting effect on myopia development.1 BYO Premium MC is calculated exactly to size with a unique calculation tool and is therefore very suitable for use with higher strengths and cylinder defects.

-You’ll love these features of BYO Premium MC:
+Features of BYO Premium MC:

 - Specially designed for myopia management

 - Particularly suitable for higher strengths and cylinder defects